South Carolina Dog Bites Injury Lawyer

 - Fight your case at trial, if necessary

-We will manage all communications in your case, including with the insurance company and the liable party’s attorney.
+Our firm will manage all communications in your case.
+Including with the insurance company and the liable party’s attorney.
 We will also explain all laws that apply to the case and address any concerns you have.
 We are ready to take action when you are.

-Our team can explain more after learning more details about your accident during a free case review.
+Our team can explain more after learning more details about your accident.
+Provided during a free case review.
 If you become our client, we charge no upfront fees to represent you.
-Our attorneys work on contingency, which allows us to start on your case right away.
+Our attorneys work on contingency.
+This allows us to start on your case right away.
 We collect our payment from any monetary award we win for you.